SV

 Correct Answer: B. Non-polar covalent

-A chlorine molecule consists of two identical atoms sharing a pair of electrons equally.
-Since both atoms have the same electronegativity, the bond is non-polar covalent.
-This bond is formed by the overlap of p-orbitals.
+• **Identical atoms** = A chlorine molecule consists of two identical atoms sharing a pair of electrons equally. • **No polarity** — Since both atoms have the same electronegativity, the bond is non-polar. • 💡 Wrong-option analysis: A: Ionic involves electron transfer; C: Polar requires different atoms; D: Metallic applies to metals, not diatomic molecules.